SciLifeLab/courses/ngsintro/1811/labs/NGS_workflow.md

 ## General advice

 1. Use tab completion when possible.
-1. Running a command without parameters will, usually, return a default help message on how to run the command.
+1. Running a command without parameters will, often, return a default help message on how to run the command.
 1. Copying and pasting commands from the exercise to terminal can result in formatting errors.
 Especially backslash ("&#92;"), which is used to show that the command continues on the next line, can be a bit tricky.
 1. A line starting with '#' is a comment
-1. To be more strict, use the complete path to files you are using.
 1. Once a command has resulted in successful completion, save it!
 You will redo the procedure again with another sample and this will save time.
 1. If you change the node you are working on you will need to reload the tool modules.
 (See 'Accessing programs' below)
 1. Check that the output file exists and is a reasonable size (use ls -l) after a command is completed as a quick way to see that nothing is wrong.
 A common mistake people make is to attempt to load input files that do not exist or create output files where they cannot write.
 1. Giving good names to your outfiles that describes what has been done will help you.
+1. Again: replace &lt;parameter&gt; with the correct parameter in the commands
 1. Google errors, someone in the world has run into EXACTLY the same problem you had and asked about it on a forum somewhere.